-The Humanities course is an interdisciplinary approach to cultural history.
-Registration preference is given to seniors, and honors credit may be granted in either Social Studies or English.
+The Humanities course is an interdisciplinary approach to cultural history where students may earn honors Social Studies credit.
+Registration preference is given to seniors.

 In addition to specific courses designated honors (H), the following programs are available:

 b.
 Advanced Placement